Suicide awareness: Awareness factors

 Suicide awareness expresses the need for open constructive dialogue as an initial step towards preventing incidents of adolescent suicide.
 Once the stigmas have been overcome, there is an increased possibility that education, medical care and support can provide a critical framework for those at risk.
-Lack of information, awareness of professional services, judgment and insensitivity from religious groups, and financial strain have all been identified as barriers to support access for those youth in suicidal crisis.
+Lack of information, lack of awareness of professional services, judgment and insensitivity from religious groups, and financial strain have all been identified as barriers to support for those youth in suicidal crisis.
 The critical framework is a necessary component to implementing suicide awareness and suicide prevention, and breaking down these barriers.

 Protective factors

 Protective factors are characteristics or conditions that may have a positive effect on youth and reduce the possibility of suicide attempts.
 These factors have not been studied in as much depth as risk factors, so there is less research.
 They include: